sachinchoubey1994/AI_Project---Red_Ball_Kick_by_NAO_a_Humanoid_Robot/README.md

  b) Pynaoqi can be downloaded from Softbank Robotics Website either x86 or x64 according to your needs and extracted to a known location.
 Later we have to give its path as environment variable in bashsrc file.
 Type in terminal without inverted commas "sudo gedit ~/.bashrc" and add this line without inverted commas " export PYTHONPATH=${PYTHONPATH}:address".
 (Where address is the path to the location where you have extracted pynaoqi, for exaample /home/Downloads/pynaoqi-python-2.7-naoqi-2.1.4-linux64)

+##### B) Libraries
-##### B) All requires All requied python libraries can be installed using termianl using these two commands one by one 1) sudo apt-get install python-pip 2) sudo pip install opencv-python
+All requires All requied python libraries can be installed using termianl using these two commands one by one 1) sudo apt-get install python-pip 2) sudo pip install opencv-python

 ## Description of the files